Tim-B/grunt-aws-lambda/README.md

 Whether or not to timestamp the packages, if set to true the current date/time will be included in the zip name, if false then the package name will be constant and consist of just the package name and version.

+##### options.include_version
+Type: `Boolean`
+Default value: `true`

+Whether or not to include the NPM package version in the artifact package name.
+Set to false if you'd prefer a static package file name regardless of the version.

 ##### options.package_folder
 Type: `String`
 Default value: `./`